atoder/monstafriends/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Monsta Friends

-## Monsta Friends
+##React JS project

-React JS project - Monsta friends is a contact page which fictional monster characters which you can search by name
+ * Monsta friends is a contact page which fictional monster characters which you can search by name